Hanoi Vietnam Travel Guide

 By Kwame Anti-Darkwah

 Hanoi is actually two Vietnamese words.
 Ha for river, Noi for Inner, Hanoi for “Rivers Inner” or perhaps “Inner Rivers.”
 This is an apt name because it gets something within you flowing.
 The smell of spices in the air will hit your olfactory senses in powerful waves.

-My name is Kwame and I am happy to introduce you to Hanoi, Vietnam – one of my favorite cities in Asia.
+My name is Kwame and I am happy to introduce you to Hanoi, Vietnam – one of my favourite cities in Asia.
 I am a student from Accra, but I have also studied in London and currently live in New York.